manuelduarte077/manuelduarte077/README.md

 # Hi there 👋

-I’m Manuel, a software engineer based in Managua, Nicaragua 🇳🇮, passionate about building mobile applications for both Android and iOS.
-I specialize in Java and Kotlin for Android, Swift for iOS, and also work with C# for API development.
-My true passion is continuously learning and exploring everything related to mobile technologies and native platforms
+I’m Manuel Duarte, a Software Engineer based in Managua, Nicaragua 🇳🇮.
+I specialize in Kotlin, Java, and Swift, building high-quality native apps for Android and iOS.
+I also have experience developing cross-platform apps with React Native and Expo, and work with Spring Boot and PostgreSQL to create scalable backend solutions.
+Passionate about mobile technologies, I’m always learning and exploring new ways to deliver exceptional user experiences.

 - Worked as a Software Engineer
 - _#MobileDev_ | iOS 🧡 &nbsp;| KMP 👨🏻‍💻 &nbsp;